Budapestby VisitCity Guides

 Hourly direct trains from Budapest-Keleti make Eger easily accessible for day trips

-Buses operated by Volánbusz offer reliable hourly service from Budapest's Stadion Bus Station, conveniently located on the M2 metro line.
-The journey takes approximately 2 hours and 6-11 minutes, with fares similar to the train at 2,400-2,900 HUF.
+Volánbusz buses run every hour from Budapest's Stadion Bus Station, which is on the M2 metro line so it's easy to reach.
+The journey takes about 2 hours and 6-11 minutes, and costs roughly the same as the train at 2,400-2,900 HUF.

-The bus's major advantage is arriving directly in Eger's city center, allowing you to step off and begin exploring immediately.
-You can purchase tickets online, at the station, or directly from the driver upon boarding.
+The big advantage with the bus is that it drops you right in Eger's city center.
+You can literally step off and start exploring immediately.
+You can buy tickets online, at the station, or from the driver when you get on.

 TransportDurationCost (HUF)Departure PointMain Advantage